On the p-adic uniformization of unitary Shimura curves: Introduction

 A variant of Cherednik's method has been developed by Varshavsky \cite{Va1, Va2} to obtain $p$-adic uniformization of certain higher-dimensional Shimura varieties associated to fake unitary groups, again at a split place.
 We refer to Boutot's Bourbaki talk \cite{B} for an account of all these developments.

 In the present paper, we deal with Shimura curves attached to unitary similitude groups associated to anti-hermitian\footnote{It turns out to be more natural to consider anti-hermitian forms, rather than hermitian forms, cf. below.} vector spaces $V$ of dimension $2$ over a CM-field $K$ with totally real subfield $F$ of arbitrary degree.
 Our results generalize those in \cite{KRnew}, where the case $F=\BQ$ is considered.
 Like Cherednik, we assume that $V$ is split at precisely one archimedean place $w$ of $F$ (and ramified at all other archimedean places).
 We also assume that $V$ is ramified at a non-archimedean place $v$ of residue characteristic $p$ of $F$.
 However, in contrast to the cases of $p$-adic uniformization mentioned above, we assume that $v$ does \emph{not} split in $K$.
 Of course, these Shimura curves are closely related to the Shimura curves considered by Cherednik (we refer to \cite{KRnew} for a general discussion of the relation between quaternion algebras and two-dimensional hermitian vector spaces).
 However, they are different.
 In particular, they have the enormous advantage that they always represent a moduli problem of abelian varieties.
-Our uniformization theorem is optimal when the level structure imposed is prime to $p$, in the sense that it extends to an integral uniformization that allows an explicit interpretation of the points in the reduction modulo $p$.
+Our uniformization theorem is optimal when the level structure imposed is prime to $p$, in the sense that it extends to an integral uniformization that allows an explicit moduli interpretation of the points in the reduction modulo $p$.

 As in Drinfeld's approach, our uniformization theorem relies on a theorem on formal moduli spaces of $p$-divisible groups.
 In fact, the main work in proving our theorems is to establish an isomorphism of our formal moduli spaces with the moduli space of Drinfeld.
 Such an isomorphism is also constructed by Scholze and Weinstein \cite{Sch}.
 Their construction relies on Scholze's theory of \emph{local Shimura varieties} and his \emph{integral $p$-adic Hodge theory}, as well as on results in a preliminary (unpublished) version of the present paper on \emph{local models}.
 Our construction here is more direct and more elementary; it relies on the \emph{theory of displays}, cf. \cite{Zi}.
-It is not clear to us that the isomorphism in \cite{Sch} coincides with the one constructed here.
+We do not see any direct connection between the isomorphism in \cite{Sch} and the one constructed here.